ZG1119/COMP3016-CW1/README.md

 This C++ code contains basic exception handling using "try", "catch", and "cerr".
 Exception handling is used to catch and handle potential runtime errors that may occur during program execution.

+### Test Cases

+- 1.**Movement Test: √**
+  Press 'a', 'd', 'w', 's' keys to move the player in different directions.
+  The player should move left, right, up, and down respectively.
+The player does not move beyond the game boundaries.

 ## Further Details

 The game is a prototype with room for improvement.
 Additional testing and features would enhance its robustness and playability.